How to Cut Without Losing Muscle — guide

 Protein is the primary lever for muscle preservation.
 During a cut, your requirements actually increase — your body cannibalises muscle for fuel more readily when protein is scarce.

-The current evidence supports 1.8–2.4g of protein per kg of bodyweight when cutting.
-If you weigh 80kg, that's 144–192g of protein daily.
+For an 80 kg trainee, that's 144–192g of protein daily.
 This might feel like a lot, but it pays off in retained lean mass and better satiety.

 Pro Tip